prog-o-meter/prog-o-meter/docs/project_overview.md

 Used for management of the Git repository.
 It specifies which files should not be uploaded to the repository when you make your Git commits.

+This file tells git what to ignore, and as a contributor you do not need to worry about it.
+Git will make sure the right things are ignored.

 `CODE_OF_CONDUCT.md`

 A code that all contributors to the project are expected to abide by.